 UCHS operates on a closed campus status.
 Students coming to school in the morning are to remain in the school building for the rest of the day.
 Students are not allowed to leave during the lunch periods.
 Also, students are not allowed in the parking lots during school hours.
 Permission from the office must be obtained before a student may leave the school grounds during the day.
 Students are to eat and drink only in the cafeteria.
 The cafeteria is the students' common and social area.
 Please try to help keep the cafeteria - your area - neat and clean.
 Place trash in the receptacles provided and clear trays from the tables properly.
 Students may not order food to be brought in or delivered to the school unless special permission is given by the administration in advance.
+Parents/guardians are permitted to bring outside lunch to their students via the table located outside the front office door.
+It is the student's responsibility to retrieve his/her lunch from the table at his/her designated lunch time.
+The school is not responsible for the food items or delivery to the student.
 Students, and student clubs or organizations, may not sell candy during school hours.
 Violations of the above will result in disciplinary action.